johanix/tdns/tdnsd/README.md

    parent zone).

-7. Support for receiving SIG(0) signed UPDATE messages containing new delegation information for a child zone.
+7. Support for receiving SIG(0) signed UPDATE messages containing new delegation information for a child zone (as an agent for the parent).
 Acceptance of this data requires the signature to validate and is also subject to local policy.

 8. Support for sending SIG(0) signed UPDATE messages (as an agent for the child) to the parent's designated UPDATE Receiver (as documented via one or more DSYNC RRs in the parent zone).

-9. Support for the experimental DELEG record type.
+9. Initial support for the experimental DELEG record type, including reading and parsing zones containing DELEG records for text files and receiving then via zone transfer.

 DOG is a trivial implementation of a DNS query tool, similar to the much more capable utility "dig" (from the BIND distribution).
 DOG has